apache/cordova-docs/docs/en/edge/cordova/inappbrowser/inappbrowser.md

-        loadstart - event fired when the InAppBrowser starts to load a URL loadstop - event fired when the InAppBrowser finished loading a URL exit - event fired when the InAppBrowser window is closed
+        loadstart - event fired when the InAppBrowser starts to load a URL loadstop - event fired when the InAppBrowser finished loading a URL loaderror - event fired when the InAppBrowser encounters an error loading a URL exit - event fired when the InAppBrowser window is closed

 - __callback:__ the function that is called when the event is fired.